BigDaddyT1/PID/README.md

 ### MY favorite part
 <img src="https://github.com/BigDaddyT1/PID/assets/113116205/73efd967-d86f-4bc7-b783-31637f84baa1" alt="part" width="500">

 - This I would say was the funnest piece to design on cad it was a very essential but what made it fun was how intricate this piece is.
-It is the most essential piece in the project and the to hold it in were a great and very playful idea.
+It is the most essential piece in the project and the to hold it in was a great and very playful idea.
 # How Did I get my PID libraries
 In order to create my PID code I needed PID libraries and thanks to copper2880z he made my life so much easier because I had no idea how to create a pid library he was a very big help I could not have done what I created without his libraries: Here is the link to his libraries https://github.com/Copper280z/CircuitPython_simple-pid
 #  This is my favorite piece of code I created during the coding portion of my project